Ratings cut piles fresh agony on Nokia

 Nokia's 5.5 pct April 2014 euro note's asset swap spread widened 127.8 basis points to 441 basis point at 1350 GMT, while the spread on the 6.75 pct April 2019 note was 60 basis points wider at 574 basis points, according to Tradeweb.

-"The launch of the new Lumia phone with AT&T (T.N), and the potential launch of new Nokia products later in the year, could be positive for Nokia's credit profile," Fitch said.
+"The launch of the new Lumia phone with AT&T, and the potential launch of new Nokia products later in the year, could be positive for Nokia's credit profile," Fitch said.

 "However, there are also numerous negative potential factors which could delay or fully impede a recovery."